tmiddlet2666/coherence-grafana-metrics/README.md

 You should see the targets you started in an `UP` state.

-## 8. Access Grafana and Create a datasource
+## 8. Access Grafana and create a datasource

 Login to Grafana using the following URL: `http://127.0.0.1:3000/`  - default user admin/admin